-Join Joel Bradley for an in-depth discussion in this video Outputting a render, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Outputting a render, part of Blender: Creating Rigid Body Simulations (2013).

 With everything working pretty much as expected then, we are ready…to enter the final phases of our simple rigid body scenario creation.…Now, just what that final phase is will depend entirely on what it…is that we want to do with the motion that we have created.…For instance, if we want to continue…at directing and fine tuning our object motion.…Then we will most certainly want to bake our…simulation out to regular animation key frame data, and then…work with blender's pretty extensive animation toolset in order to do that.…